Severe Thunderstorm Warning issued for Gila, Maricopa, Pinal by NWS - News Break

 Severe Thunderstorm Warning issued for Gila, Maricopa, Pinal by NWS

-Effective: 2021-07-09 21:48:00 PDT Expires: 2021-07-09 22:15:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-09 21:25:00 PDT Expires: 2021-07-09 21:45:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Continuous cloud to ground lightning is occurring with these storms.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
+If on or near Roosevelt Lake, get away from the water and move indoors or inside a vehicle. remember, lightning can strike out to 15 miles from the parent thunderstorm.
+If you can hear thunder, you are close enough to be struck by lightning.
+Move to safe shelter now!
+Do not be caught on the water in a thunderstorm.
 Torrential rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Gila; Maricopa; Pinal A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1015 PM MST FOR GILA...MARICOPA AND PINAL COUNTIES At 948 PM MST, severe thunderstorms were located along a line extending from near Superstition Mountains to Queen Valley to near Superior, moving southwest at 45 mph.
-HAZARD...70 mph wind gusts and nickel size hail.
+Target Area: Gila; Maricopa; Pinal A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 945 PM MST FOR GILA...MARICOPA AND PINAL COUNTIES At 924 PM MST, severe thunderstorms were located along a line extending from 7 miles southeast of Tonto National Monument to near Miami to near Globe, moving southwest at 20 mph.
+HAZARD...60 mph wind gusts and nickel size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect considerable tree damage.
-Damage is likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Mesa, Apache Junction, Florence, Superior, Gold Canyon, Queen Creek, Gold Camp, Lost Dutchman State Park, Goldfield, Magma, San Tan Valley, Top-Of-The-World, Florence Junction, Queen Valley and Superstition Mountains.
-This includes the following highways US Highway 60 between mile markers 191 and 240.
-AZ Route 202 between mile markers 29 and 32.
-AZ Route 79 between mile markers 130 and 150.
-HAIL...0.88IN WIND...70MPHalerts.weather.gov
+IMPACT...Expect damage to roofs, siding, and trees.
+Locations impacted include Globe, Roosevelt, Miami, Cutter, Central Heights-Midland City, Tonto National Monument, Roosevelt Dam, Claypool, Top-Of-The-World, Inspiration and Roosevelt Estates.
+This includes the following highways US Highway 60 between mile markers 236 and 263.
+AZ Route 70 between mile markers 253 and 263.
+AZ Route 77 between mile markers 161 and 170.
+HAIL...0.88IN WIND...60MPHalerts.weather.gov

 Comments / 0